List of Teen Titans (TV series) characters: Aqualad

-The ex-sidekick of Aquaman, Aqualad makes his debut in the episode "Deep Six", employing the help of the Teen Titans in defeating an Atlantean criminal named Trident.
+The ex-sidekick of Aquaman, Aqualad (voiced by Wil Wheaton) makes his debut in the episode "Deep Six", employing the help of the Teen Titans in defeating an Atlantean criminal named Trident.
 He butts heads with Beast Boy in that episode as he feels shown up by the impressive young Atlantean, but in their battles with Trident, Beast Boy and Aqualad make peace by the episode's end.
-He returns in "Wavelength", needing the Titans' help to take out Brother Blood's second undersea H.I.V.E.
-Headquarters.
+He returns in "Wavelength", needing the Titans' help to take out Brother Blood's second undersea H.I.V.E. headquarters.
 Following Blood's escape, they give chase and track him to Steel City, where he and Bumblebee form the Titans East.
 He later falls prey to Blood's mind control, turning on appointed leader Cyborg and does battle with Titans Central; he is freed after Cyborg defeats Brother Blood in the final battle, and stays on with Titans East.